nchevsky/systemrescue-zfs/airootfs/usr/share/sysrescue/index.md

 ## Web Browsers and Internet

-* **Firefox** is available via an icon in the taskbar if you need to search for additional information from internet while you are using SystemRescueCd.
+* **Firefox** is available via an icon in the taskbar if you need to search for additional information from internet while you are using SystemRescue.
 * You can also use **elinks** from a terminal if you prefer a text mode browser
 * Both **curl** and **wget** allow you to download files from the command line
 * The **lftp** program can be run from a terminal if you need an FTP client